Sea Turtles and Recreational Fishing

 NOAA Fisheries is currently working on a strategy to implement the survey in locations along the Atlantic and Gulf of Mexico coastline, with potential expansion to the West Coast and Pacific Islands at a later time.
 If you are interested in working with NOAA Fisheries to administer the survey, please contact Wendy Piniak in the Office of Protected Resources (Wendy.Piniak@noaa.gov).

 The survey was developed based on pilot efforts conducted on piers in Mississippi.
+For more information, see results of these pier surveys.
 Collecting consistent data will allow us to better identify potential solutions to reduce the unintentional capture of sea turtles in recreational fishing gear and enhance our efforts to conserve threatened and endangered sea turtles.